 ADD IMAGE → Item URL The URL of the resource to load when the image is clicked.
 Optional https://www.mysite.com

 Title The title of the message.
 Enter a maximum of 255 characters, but be aware that the actual maximum length depends on the channel and could be shorter.
 Check the limitations for the channels in use.
+Variables are permitted.
 Required Headphones — It’s our annual fall sale!

 Subtitle The subtitle of the message.
 Enter a maximum of 255 characters, but be aware that the actual maximum length depends on the channel and could be shorter.
 Check the limitations for the channels in use.
+Variables are permitted.
 Optional And we hope that’s music to your ears.

 Button settings